Halkomelem: Use and revitalization efforts

+A Halkomelem stop sign at Tsawwassen Mills in Delta, British Columbia, Canada.
+The text reads "ʔə́nəxʷ".

 The Halkomelem language is near extinction.
 In 2000, it was estimated that the number of fluent Halkomelem speakers was fewer than twenty-five.
 Most are middle-aged or older, and few are monolingual, as there was a flood of English-speaking settlers in the region in the mid-19th century.
 Among these, towards the end of the century, the distinguished scientist Maud Menten, spent part of her childhood in Harrison Mills.
 She learned Halkomelem from a schoolfriend, and was possibly the only biochemist in history to speak it.
 Language programs at the Stó꞉lō Nation, Seabird Island First Nation, and Cowichan First Nation have been developed to save the language.
 A program aimed at adults at Musqueam is a collaboration between the band and the University of British Columbia First Nations and endangered languages program.

 In September 2009, the University of California Press published American linguist Brent Galloway's Dictionary of Upriver Halkomelem.

 A Halkomelem iPhone app was released in 2011.
 This was followed by an Android version was released in 2016.
 The app was developed by the FirstVoices website.
 There are 1754 words archived and 690 phrases archived on the FirstVoices website.

 As of 2014, 263 fluent speakers had been reported.
 In 2014, the number of Head Start Programs was 21, and this included a language-nest immersion preschool.